ar-io/ar-io-sdk/README.md

 #### `getBalances({ cursor, limit, sortBy, sortOrder })`

 Retrieves the balances of the IO process in `mIO`, paginated and sorted by the specified criteria.
-The `cursor` used for pagination is the last wallet address from the previous page.
+The `cursor` used for pagination is the last wallet address from the previous request.

 ```typescript
 const io = IO.init();